 Similar to herbs, roses taste just like they smell.
 So, as a general rule of thumb, the better the rose smells, the better it will taste.
 The flavour varies, from crisp and sweet like green apples to minty, spicy and bitter.
 Pink, white and yellow rose varieties are said to be the most flavourful.

-Of course, if you’re simply looking to send beautiful, farm-fresh, long-stemmed roses to someone you love (to put in a vase, not to eat!), you’ve come to the right place.
+Of course, if you’re simply looking to send beautiful, long-stemmed roses to someone you love (to put in a vase, not to eat!), you’ve come to the right place.

 Violas & Pansies